kchapelier/cellular-automata-rule-parser/README.md

 Ranges of values can be specified with the X..X notation.
 The following rule matches all the values for 0 to 5 and 7 to 12 for survival.

 `ES0..5,7..12/B`

+### Extended Stochastic (ES:x/B:x)

+The extended stochastic format is identical to the extended life with an added notation to add notation per value or range of values.

+The probability, a decimal number between 0 and 1 suffixed with a colon, can be added after the value or range of value.

+`E 0..5:0.2 / 8:0.95`

 ### Generations (S/B/C)